tylervalentine/NFLPlayoffPredictions2022/README.md

 Designs page using HTML and CSS, used to get results from text prompts

-### info.php (hidden)
+### info.php

-Processes incoming data using CSS and connects to MySQL database to input data given from HTML page
+Processes incoming data using PHP and connects to MySQL database to input data given from HTML page

 ### lombardi-trophy.png